The Leading Career Resource for Dental Assistant Jobs.

 DentalPost explores the benefits, career prospects, and things to consider when choosing a dental assisting school.

 Click on your state to find Dental Assistant Jobs Near You

 In Canada?
 Click on your province to find Dental Assistant Jobs Near You.

-If you are interested in working in a dental office, you should be aware this career path offers you a lot of benefits.
-You can work part-time or full-time in this high demand field.
+If you are interested in working in a dental office, you should be aware this career path offers you a lot of chances to grow and learn more about dentistry.

 You will spend the majority of your time closely working with the dentist and patients.
 The dentist may require you to ask patients for their medical history or take a pulse or blood pressure before a procedure.